 Enjoy the view from Monserrate

 Among the unmissable places to visit in Bogota there’s Cerro de Monserrate.
 This peak towers over Bogota with its 3200 meters.
 It’s been a place of pilgrimage since the 1600s and a church was built at the top in the 1650s.
-The views of the city from Monserrate are impressive, but the site is also famous for the statue of El Señor Caido – a statue that depicts Jesus Christ right after being taken off the cross.
+The views of the city from Monserrate are impressive, but the site is also famous for the statue of El Señor Caido – which depicts Jesus Christ right after being taken off the cross.
 There is also a park, which is nice to explore.

 WALK – If you feel fit and the altitude doesn’t bother you, you can walk all the way up the more than 1500 steps to the top.
 Although there are meant to be uniformed guards on the trail, robberies are often reported so take precautions should you decide to walk it – and by all means don’t go alone.